MrYamous/symfony-docs/components/type_info.rst

     Type::list(Type::bool());
     Type::intersection(Type::object(\Stringable::class), Type::object(\Iterator::class));

-Many others methods are available and can be found in :class:`Symfony\\Component\\TypeInfo\\TypeFactoryTrait`.
+Many other methods are available and can be found in :class:`Symfony\\Component\\TypeInfo\\TypeFactoryTrait`.

 You can also use a generic method that detects the type automatically::